 NSO Youth Fellowship Program

-Youth Fellowship Program, which includes a Chamber Music Component, is open to talented young musicians, grades 9-12 and younger by special exception, who are interested in a career in music.
+Youth Fellowship Program, which includes a Chamber Music Component, is open to dedicated young musicians, grades 9-12 and younger by special exception, who are interested in a career in music.

 The National Symphony Orchestra (NSO) Youth Fellowship Program is an orchestral training program for students in grades 9-12.
 [Younger musicians (gr.
 6-8) may be considered on a special case-by-case basis.]
-Past NSO Youth Fellowship participants have gone on to achieve great success with orchestras throughout the country including Philadelphia, Atlanta, Cleveland, Houston, Boston, and our own National Symphony Orchestra.
-The program is intended for serious music students interested in pursuing orchestral music as a career.
+Past NSO Youth Fellowship participants have gone on to achieve great success with orchestras throughout the country including Philadelphia, Atlanta, Cleveland, Houston, Boston, Montreal and our own National Symphony Orchestra.
+The program is intended for dedicated music students interested in pursuing orchestral music as a career.
 Open by audition only, this full-scholarship program provides students in the Washington, DC metropolitan area the opportunity to study with a National Symphony Orchestra musician or Washington National Opera Orchestra (WNOO) musician*; participate in Chamber Music coachings by a member of the National Symphony Orchestra; play in side-by-side rehearsals with the NSO; observe NSO rehearsals and attend concerts; and participate in master classes and discussions with musicians, conductors, guest artists, and NSO/Kennedy Center management.
+The program's goal is to provide young musicians with the skills and knowledge to pursue a 21st century career in music.
+Some focus on the program will be on college-readiness and citizen artistry.
 This is a monitored, performance-oriented program, designed to encourage students to become professional orchestral musicians.
-Participation by ethnic minorities is encouraged.
 Priority is given to students entering 9th and 10th grades in order to provide as sustained a training as possible.

 *A limited number of places may be available on an as needed basis for students who opt to continue private study with their non-NSO or non-WNOO teacher.
 Lesson fees with non-NSO or non-WNOO musicians will not be covered by the program.